idaho06/akinoxmas2022.rust/README.txt

 Featuring stunning graphics, mind-blowing effects, and an epic soundtrack, this demo will blow you away.
 The result is a visual feast that you won't be able to look away from.

- - Code: idaho06
+ - Code: Idaho06
- - Gfx: ikky
+ - Gfx: Ikky
- - Music: Fabi(?)
-TODO
+ - Music: Fabi
+ - Hosting: Palo

 So don't wait any longer, hit that download button and experience the Christmas demo that everyone will be talking about.
 Trust us, you won't be disappointed.